CUFP/cufp.org/README.md

 Markdown file starting with an unordered list.
 Each list item is a colon separated tag-value pair as follows:

-- tite: free text.
+- title: free text.
 Required.
 - categories: comma separated list of categories.
 Optional.
 - author: author name.
 Optional.